Believe it or not, people are wising up.

 It’s true, a study showed that 96% of consumers don’t trust advertising.
 After years of bombardment from commercials on TV, radio, and the internet, people are now highly suspicious of sleazy salesmen, loud signage, and those straight-up ridiculous infomercials.

 Distrust is the main reason why so many paid ad campaigns fail miserably for businesses.
-Paid ads might sound enticing to a marketing manager or business owner at first - just throw some money at an ad campaign and get X number of clicks in return.
+Paid ads might initially sound enticing to a marketing manager or business owner - just throw some money at an ad campaign and get X number of clicks in return.
 No biggie.

 And that’s why inbound trumps (hehe) outbound.

 Now, we aren’t hating on digital advertising - when done correctly it can be a powerful way to drive immediate, qualified prospects.
 But once your budget runs out, so does the advertising, and do you really want to get stuck competing for who has the biggest ad spend?

 You need to think about long-term sustainability for your marketing plan.
 To attract your audience’s attention and earn their trust over time, consider investing in an inbound marketing campaign - powered by strong content marketing and clever SEO strategies.